Variations of baseball: Pelotica de goma

 Pelotica de goma is a Venezuelan street game which has been played for over 70 years.

 Unorthodox variations

+Box baseball

+Three boxes are drawn on the ground between the "pitcher" and "batter".
+The pitcher has to toss the ball underhand so that it bounces in the box closest to the batter, who then has to try to hit it (with their hand) back into the box nearest to the pitcher without letting the pitcher catch the ball.
+The box in the middle is considered foul territory, and neither player is allowed to step into the boxes after hitting/pitching.
+Bases are awarded according to how many bounces the ball takes after being hit by the batter and before being caught by the pitcher, with the game played to 9 innings.

 Over-the-line

 Over-the-line (OTL) is a variation requiring only three players per team, and is played without gloves in some gender/age divisions.
 The batter stands at the point of a triangle, with his goal being to hit the ball (pitched by a teammate) over the opposing line of the triangle without the ball being caught by a defender.
 The fair territory is designated by two parallel lines emanating at right angles from the two corners of the triangle away from the batter.
 There is no baserunning, with runs scored when there are either 3+ "base hits" (uncaught fair balls) in an inning, or a "home run" (a ball landing past the furthest fielder).

 Stoop ball

 Stoop ball is a variation where the ball is thrown by the batter at the steps of a stoop (concrete stairway) with the goal of making the rebounded ball travel away from the fielders.
 Bases or points are awarded based generally on the distance or number of bounces the ball takes before it is fielded.